-Alpha Phi Sigma Welcomes New Officers
+Alpha Phi Sigma New and Past Members

-Allison Fernandez is the Vice-President of Alpha Phi Sigma, The National Criminal Justice Honor Society.
 Allison graduated from San Antonio College with an Associate's of Arts in Criminal Justice and an Associate's of Applied Science in Paralegal Studies.
 She is a recent graduate of UTSA, completing her B.A.
 Criminal Justice magna cum laude in the Fall of 2013.
 Allison is currently a new graduate student in the Master's Justice Policy program and hopes to enter a doctoral program upon completion of her Master's degree.
 She currently works at a securities law firm as the Office Coordinator and Legal Assistant, helping represent Texas investors who have suffered financial losses due to the mishandling of accounts by their stockbroker or brokerage firm.
 The firm she works for also handles business matters and probate proceedings.
 She is also a Graduate Research Assistant for Dr. Jeffrey T. Ward.
 When she is not busy with work or classes, she enjoys running and spending time with her husband, Mark, and two Jack Russell terriers, Slash and Velvet.